Battle Of Philippeville

 Philippeville stadium scandal

 In Philippeville, the city's stadium was turned into an interrogation centre by the French Army.
-The nature of the assault, which had been conducted mainly by civilians without uniforms made the army round up a large number of Algerian males who had been in the streets during the attack and not attempt to distinguish the uninvolved inhabitants from the insurgents who were guilty of involvement in the initial attacks on pied-noir civilians.
+The nature of the assault, which had been conducted mainly by civilians without uniforms made the army round up thousands of Algerian males who had been in the streets during the attack and not attempt to distinguish the uninvolved inhabitants from the insurgents who were guilty of involvement in the initial attacks on pied-noir civilians.
 The men were briefly interrogated at the stadium before they were executed without any proper investigation or trial.

 The French reporter Robert Lambotte took a photograph depicting the lined up bodies of executed Algerians in the stadium and published it in the communist newspaper L'Humanité, which sparked national outrage in France.